Project Analyzer FAQ

 A: A single-user license allows 2 installations at a time.
 You need to activate the full version online before use.

-Q: Can I activate the full version off-line?
+Q: Can I activate the full version on an off-line PC?

 Q: Do I need the .NET Framework or Visual Studio installed?